 Urinary tract infection (UTI): symptoms, causes & treatment

 UTIs can be uncomfortable and annoying but are typically not threatening to your health.
-Although, these infections become a concern if they move into the kidneys.
+These infections become a concern if they move into the kidneys.
 Women are more likely to develop UTIs than men with 10% of females reporting having a UTI at least once per year.

 Urinary tract infection (UTI) symptoms

-Potentially, you could experience some or all of these possible UTI symptoms:
+You could experience some or all of these UTI symptoms:

 Urinary tract infection (UTI) types